 At Marotta Wealth Management, we work to fulfill our fiduciary responsibility by dividing areas of expertise into specialties and allowing team members to expand their knowledge and competence as a specialist in that area.

 We have support staff specialists who are experts in subjects such as Tax Planning, Roth conversions, or Retirement Planning.
-We have traders who specialist in Portfolio Management, rebalancing accounts, managing capital gains, and ensuring sufficient cash for client withdrawals.
+We have traders who specialize in Portfolio Management, rebalancing accounts, managing capital gains, and ensuring sufficient cash for client withdrawals.
 Beyond that, we also have an investment committee who is responsible for developing and reviewing our Asset Allocation design methodology, selecting and defining our asset classes, selecting and defining our sectors, determining the correct weight and dynamic tilt for each sector, selecting which specific securities are on our Buy List, and reviewing overall performance of client accounts on a quarterly basis to assess for any strategic changes.

 In addition to traders and specialists, we have advisors who specialize in being the primary point of contact for groups of clients.
 These advisors specialize in understanding the situation, values, and goals of the clients they serve.
 Then, they translate that understanding into which financial services we should offer and pull in the appropriate specialist to do the analysis.